chef/chef-oss-practices/contributors/guide/help-wanted.md

 ## Help Wanted

-Items marked with the `Status: Help Wanted` label need to ensure that they are:
+Issues marked with the `Status: Help Wanted` label need to ensure that they are:

 - **Low (enough) Barrier to Entry**